Workers menu

 • Unincorporated businesses (a partnership or sole trader) can register here.

-Your workers must be performing construction work which is covered by CoINVEST.
+Your workers must be performing construction work which is covered by the rules of the LeavePlus scheme.

 Compliance Activities:

-In accordance with the Act and the Rules, LeavePlus will legally pursue any entity which does not comply with its obligations under the law.
+LeavePlus enforces obligations owed by employers under the Act and the Rules.
+This may include civil and criminal penalties.
+LeavePlus will legally pursue any entity which does not comply with its obligations under the law.

 This section deals with the compliance activities in respect of: